 Working remotely may necessitate travelling.
 This might include driving between city and rural campuses or flying to interstate or international locations.
 Travelling can be fatiguing for a range of reasons including early starts, interruption to routine and time zone changes.
 There are also some risky aspects to travelling, including but not limited to, long periods of driving, sustained sitting in fixed postures, working in sub-optimal environments and handling luggage.

-The following sections provide some useful tips relating to driving, flying and luggage selection and handling to make your journey easier and safer.
+The following sections provide some useful tips to make your journey easier and safer.